goatshriek/ruby-dragon/docs/roadmap.md

 [Github page](https://github.com/goatshriek/ruby-dragon).

+## 2.3.0
+ * [CHANGE] **Delay interpreter creation**
+   Currently some interpreters are created when the tool is created, which increases startup time, often needlessly.
+This will be adjusted for all interactive interpreters so that they do not load until needed.

 ## Unallocated to a release
  * [ADD] **Complete Example Set**
    A full suite of example scripts is needed for users to quickly understand how